eye-division/rosa-prod-site/_drafts/silk-banner-walk-across-greenham-common.md

 Saturday 1st July&nbsp;

-Walk along Greenham Common with artist Ali Pretty and Volunteers.&nbsp;
+Join volunteers and artist Ali Pretty for a walk across Greenham Common with the ten finished silk banners.
+This is the perfect opportunity to take in the fresh air and to learn about 100 years of history at Greenham Common.&nbsp;

 More details to follow soon.